tirelt/IB_cpp/README.md

 ```Bash
 ./TestCppClientStatic <Host> <port> #default on local host:7497.
 You can change in main.cpp the default
 ```
-We get the below followed by market data errors (we are using a Paper Trading account so it expected).
+We get the below followed by market data errors (we are using a paper trading account so this is expected).

 ```Bash
 Start of C++ Socket Client Test 0